mdancho84/mdancho84.github.io/_drafts/ggradar-radar-plots-with-ggplot-in-r.md

 ![](/assets/weighloss_supplement_radar-2.jpg)

-<p class="date text-center">Example of a radar plot for a company that sells weight-loss products (Useful for customer avatars, segments, & RFM Analysis)</p>
+<p class="date text-center">Example of a radar plot for a company that sells weight-loss products <br>(Useful for customer avatars, segments, & RFM Analysis)</p>

 We can visually see that "Young Bodybuilders" are our target market.
 They are making lots of purchases and possibly taking the supplements to cut weight before a competition.